-Spaces are classified as confined spaces not only if they are physically restrictive location, but also based on certain risks such as restricted entry or exit, hazardous atmospheres or risk of engulfment.
+Spaces are classified as confined spaces not only if they are a physically restrictive location, but also based on certain risks such as restricted entry or exit, hazardous atmospheres or risk of engulfment.

 Examples of confined spaces include pipes, ducts, chimneys, silos, wells, shafts and tunnels.